adamkdean/CSharp.NameGenerator/README.md

 ## N.B.

-Names come back in lowercase by default, but if you wish to capitalise them like above, the following works great:
+Names return in lowercase by default, but if you wish to capitalise them, the following works great:

     var result = System.Globalization.CultureInfo.CurrentCulture.TextInfo.ToTitleCase(result);